RikdeBoer/BotBattler-JS/README.md

   form data.

   ## How does it work?
-  BotBattler employs a number of strategies.
+  BotBattler-JS employs a number of strategies.

   First, it operates 100% clientside (i.e. via Javascript).
-This means that BotBattler doesn't require the spammy data to first make a trip to your server (or a third-party API) before the attack can be detected.
+This means that BotBattler-JS doesn't require the spammy data to first make a trip to your server (or a third-party API) before the attack can be detected.

-  BotBattler adds an extra field to your forms that is invisible to humans.
+  BotBattler-JS adds an extra field to your forms that is invisible to humans.
   Bots, unaware that the field is hidden, are tempted to fill out most fields on the form, including the hidden field.
 This then traps the bots into detection.
 This technique is similar to the honeypot approach.
 What's different though is that BotBattler doesn't check for the field to be empty.
 Rather it insists the field has a <em>specific</em> value.
 This then allows the field to be marked as <em>required</em>, forming an extra temptation for a bot to populate the field, and seal its fate, as without a required value the form will refuse to be submitted!
 The specific value is a random non-guessable, non-reusable number that is different every time the page is served.

   A final strategy used in conjunction with the above is measuring, clientside, how many seconds pass between the time the page was loaded and the time the form was submitted.
 If the form was populated in, say, less than 5 seconds (configurable), it was most likely a bot at work -- or a person entering rubbish quickly, which  we're also happy to block!